-BUILD_NUMBER read-only environment variable holds the total count of builds (including the ongoing build) for this project in Codemagic.
-In other words, if you have triggered 10 builds for some project in Codemagic, the next time you build it,
+BUILD_NUMBER.
+Holds the total count of builds (including the ongoing build) for a specific workflow in Codemagic.
+In other words, if you have triggered 10 builds for some workflow in Codemagic, the next time you build it,

 #!/usr/bin/env sh HOMEBREW_NO_AUTO_UPDATE=1 brew install yq